zio/zio/docs/howto/mock-services.md

 ## Mocking multiple collaborators

 In some cases we have more than one collaborating service being called.
-You can create mocks for rich environments and as you enrich the environment by using _capability tags_ from another service, the underlying mocked dependency will be updated.
+You can create mocks for rich environments and as you enrich the environment by using _capability tags_ from another service, the underlying mocked service builder will be updated.

 ```scala mdoc:silent
 import zio.test.mock.MockRandom